pcgrisha/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 ### Scheduling Community Sessions

 With the exception of some sessions led by our subcommunities, community sessions are scheduled on a quarterly basis [as described here](../communications/guides/community_events.md).
 This allows The Carpentries Community Development Team to support your recruitment initiatives and help publicise your event.
-In the rare instance that you need to schedule such sessions outside of a quarter, please contact the team.
+In the rare instance that you need to schedule such sessions outside of the quarter scheduling period, please contact the team.
 Your session is not confirmed until you hear from a member of The Carpentries Community Development Team.

 If you are interested in adding a session for your subcommunity to the Etherpad and having it added to the Community Calendar, please email community@carpentries.org.